reimagined/resolve/docs/api/event-store-adapter.md

 ### Maintenance Mode

-A maintenance mode option value defines whether or not to automatically switch the event store to maintenance mode during an import and/or export operation.
+A maintenance mode option value defines whether or not to switch the event store to maintenance mode during an import and/or export operation.
 You can specify this option for the following operations:

 - [`importEvents`](#importevents)
 - [`exportEvents`](#exportevents)
 - [`importSecrets`](#importsecrets)
 - [`exportSecrets`](#exportsecrets)

-The `@resolve-js/eventstore-base` package exports constants that define the possible values for the maintenance mode option:
+The `@resolve-js/eventstore-base` package exports constants that are the allowed values for the maintenance mode option:

 ```js
 import {